 One of the most well-known hot springs in La Fortuna is Tabacón Hot Springs.
 The water temperatures in the pools range from 72 F to 105 F (22 C to 40 C), and they are surrounded by a lush tropical garden.
 The main area has a waterslide and a swim-up bar, and I just love the awe-inspiring view of Arenal Volcano from the quieter pools in the lower section.
-If you’re staying at the resort, access to the hot springs is complimentary, or you can purchase a day pass with dinner or lunch for $89 USD or with both for $110.
+If you’re staying at the resort, access to the hot springs is complimentary, or you can purchase a day pass for $81 USD or a day pass with dinner or lunch for $149 USD.

 Baldi Hot Springs is another one of the most-visited hot springs in the area!
 It’s situated amidst lush vegetation and features 25 thermal water pools with temperatures ranging from 93°F to 152°F!
 It also features a HUGE jacuzzi that can fit up to 60 people.